Frances Hashimoto: Community activism

-Hashimoto worked for the preservation of Little Tokyo, with challenges ranging from changing demographics and economic downturns.
+Hashimoto worked for the preservation of Little Tokyo, with challenges ranging from changing demographics to economic downturns.

 In 1982, Hashimoto became the first woman to chair the Nisei Week Japanese Festival.
 She organized fundraising for Nisei Week and remained a strong proponent of the festival in the face of declining attendance in recent years, arguing that younger Japanese Americans needed to remain aware of their cultural heritage.
 She arranged for the festival's annually crowned Nisei Week queen and princesses to attend an exchange in Nagoya, a sister city of Los Angeles.
 Hashimoto also pushed for stronger ties between Little Tokyo and Minami Otsu Dori Shotengai, a section of Nagoya.

 Hashimoto served as the President of Little Tokyo Business Association (LTBA) from 1994 to 2008.
 She actively sought to preserve the character of Little Tokyo and oversaw the redevelopment of the neighborhood, including signage, housing, and security.
 Los Angeles City Councilwoman Jan Perry later noted that, "She worked very hard to protect the history, integrity and identity of Little Tokyo as the largest Japantown in California."
 She was also a member of the boards of several Japanese American organizations, including the Japanese American Cultural & Community Center (JACCC) and the Japanese Chamber of Commerce of Southern California.
 Hashimoto also served as the vice president of the Little Tokyo Community Council.

+Awards

 In the spring of 2012, the government of Japan awarded Hashimoto the Order of the Rising Sun, Gold and Silver Rays, for her contributions to Japan–United States relations.

 On September 19, 2012, the Los Angeles City Council unanimously voted to rename the intersection of Azusa and Second Streets "Frances Hashimoto Plaza" in recognition of her cultural contributions to the city.
 The motion was jointly sponsored by city council members José Huizar, who represents Boyle Heights, and Jan Perry, who represents Downtown Los Angeles, including Little Tokyo.
 The new name for the plaza was formally unveiled at a ceremony held on November 15, 2012.

+The Nisei Week Foundation's annually awarded community service award is now named in her honor.